Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Convergence results of SGD

 Since $G_0$ depends solely on the initialization of $\phi$, our focus lies on the last two terms of \eqref{eq:decomp_opt_gap}, where $U_b$ and $U_\eta$ have the same impact on the optimal gap $G_T$.
 This implies that unbiased methods with large variance may ultimately achieve the same result as those biased ones at the same iteration step $T$.
-Hence in cases where variance dominates bias, methods with smaller variance are preferable.
+Hence, in cases where variance dominates bias, methods with smaller variance are preferable.
+On the other hand, when a sufficiently large iteration step $T$ is given and a proper learning rate $\gamma$ is chosen, the upper bound of the optimal gap can be smaller than any given $\epsilon>0$ except for the bias, which is examined in the second part of \cref{thm:SGD_opt_gap}.
+In this case, unbiased methods are more favorable, as they can converge to an arbitrarily small neighborhood of 0, while biased methods can only converge to a neighborhood of the $U_b/(2\mu)$.
+Moreover, for biased methods with $U_b \gg U_\eta$, the optimal gap for $t_1 \gg t_2$ tends to be $G_{t_1} \approx G_{t_2}$, indicating that increasing the iteration step can be futile in attempting to reduce the optimal gap.